Jim-F/UCSD_p-Trek/source/README.md

 ## Preparing the UCSD p-System disk images

 The Bitsavers Fortran-only p-System distribution floppy images (as well as the Pascal-only images from Yahoo) are \*.IMD floppy image files that had originally been archived using Dave Dunfield's ImageDisk program.
 I have converted these into "raw" floppy images using both Simon Owen's command-line disk image utility SAMdisk ( http://simonowen.com/samdisk/ ) and more recently (and more conveniently) using the software that accompanies the "HxC Floppy Emulator" ("HxCFloppyEmulator_soft.zip" downloadable from https://hxc2001.com/download/floppy_drive_emulator/ ).
 The latter archive contains a (Windows) graphical program "HxCFloppyEmulator.exe".
 From the HxCFloppyEmulator main window, click the "Load" button at the top of the column of buttons at the left side of the window (labelled "Load a floppy file image").
 Then navigate to and select the \*.IMD file you want to convert.
-Then click the "Export" button (5th button down, labelled "Export/save the loaded file image"), and in the "Save as type" drop-down, choose the 5th selection "IMG file (RAW sector file format) (\*.img).
+Then click the "Export" button (5th button down, labelled "Export/save the loaded file image"), and in the "Save as type" drop-down, choose the 5th selection "IMG file (RAW sector file format) (\*.img)".
 The extension ".img" is the default, but you can change this to whatever you like (I use ".ima" for my raw disk image files).

 ## Increasing the size of the floppy images

-The p-System distribution disks from IBM were single-sided 160KB floppies (40 tracks or "cylinders", 8 sectors per track, containing a total of 320 512-byte blocks).
+The p-System distribution disks from IBM were single-sided 5 1/4 inch 160KB floppy disks (with 40 tracks or "cylinders", 8 sectors per track, containing a total of 320 512-byte blocks).
 This was the smallest floppy disk size ever supported by the IBM PC, and was the only floppy format available at its introduction in 1981.
 In 1982, BIOS and DOS changes added support for double-sided 320KB floppies (40 tracks, 8 sectors per track, totalling 640 512-byte blocks).
-Later versions of DOS supported 9 sector-per-track disks (180K single-sided or 360K double-sided).
+Later versions of DOS supported 9 sector-per-track disks (180KB single-sided or 360KB double-sided).

 My first experiment was to see if I could create larger floppy images (whether bootable or not) that would work properly with the p-System.
 You can create "blank" disk images of any size using the "dd" utility in Linux (or on Windows using WSL, Msys2, Cygwin, etc.), e.g.: